-In the realm of Operating Systems it breaks down into 3 core groups: Windows, Mac OS X, and various Linux packages.
-For the sake of this article we’ll be focusing on Windows and Mac implementations.
+In the realm of Operating Systems, it breaks down into three core groups: Windows, Mac OS X, and various Linux packages.
+For the sake of this article, we’ll be focusing on Windows and Mac implementations.
 That’s not to say Linux (especially Ubuntu) can’t be used for graphics and web design – but it’s certainly not within the majority of market shares as its two rivals.

 Easy User Experience

-Both Microsoft and Apple have released astounding advancements into their latest Operating Systems.
+Both Microsoft and Apple have released astounding advancements in their latest Operating Systems.
 Windows 7 boasts an incredible new taskbar and updates on many of the UI elements where Vista failed miserably.
-Similarly Mac OS X Snow Leopard has exposed Apple’s soft creative underbelly.
+Similarly, Mac OS X Snow Leopard has exposed Apple’s soft creative underbelly.

 Tasks and Required Software

-For Windows there is an alternative application very popular among open-sourcers.
-GIMP (GNU Image Manipulation Program) has been around for years and runs many of the similiar features as Photoshop.
+For Windows, there is an alternative application very popular among open-source.
+GIMP (GNU Image Manipulation Program) has been around for years and runs many similar features as Photoshop.

 The Working Web Developer

-Development over both Windows and Mac OS X offer individual packages for Adobe Dreamweaver.
+Development over both Windows and Mac OS X offers individual packages for Adobe Dreamweaver.
 The program runs exactly the same in both environments and offers a very stable solution for programming.
-If you don’t have money to shell out luckily there are plenty of alternatives.
+If you don’t have money to shell out, luckily, there are plenty of alternatives.

-If you’re developing for iOS mobile apps XCode 4 is a much better solution.
-This has native support for Objective-C and the Cocoa library which is included for all apps at runtime.
-Apple provides exceptional documentation on the language so it’s brutally simple to comprehend and build something great.
+If you’re developing iOS mobile apps , XCode 4 is a much better solution.
+This has native support for Objective-C and the Cocoa library, which is included for all apps at runtime.
+Apple provides exceptional documentation on the language, so it’s brutally simple to comprehend and build something great.

 All Windows Development

-If you’re looking to the simpler side Windows has tons of freeware solutions.
-All the way from XP to Win7 there are tens of hundreds of open-source projects for code junkies.
-Prominently Notepad++ is widely spoken of from frontend and backend developers alike.
+If you’re looking to the simpler side, Windows has tons of freeware solutions.
+All the way from XP to Win7, there are tens of hundreds of open-source projects for code junkies.
+Prominently Notepad++ is widely spoken of by frontend and backend developers alike.

 It’s a free download and comes with some great features you don’t find in other applications.
 Tabbed browsing for editing multiple documents within a single window, also a library of 50+ languages for syntax highlighting.

-If you are more satisfied working on a Macintosh then absolutely stick with it!
-Generally graphics designers and video editors enjoy the simple controls allowed within the Mac Unix-like OS.
-At the other end of the spectrum I have found many developers enjoy the freedoms and administrative control in Windows, allowing for easy file manipulation and installation of local web server(s) and databases.
+If you are more satisfied working on a Macintosh, then absolutely stick with it!
+Generally, graphics designers and video editors enjoy the simple controls allowed within the Mac Unix-like OS.
+At the other end of the spectrum, I have found many developers enjoy the freedoms and administrative control in Windows, allowing for easy file manipulation and installation of a local web server(s) and databases.